emhastings/emhastings.github.io/_costuming/next-room.md

 I also built a pair of [combinations](https://www.google.com/search?q=combination+edwardian&rlz=1C1GCEV_en&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjL9aizw7jjAhXRAp0JHQuBBI4Q_AUIESgC&biw=1536&bih=722&dpr=1.25) for the show, for Mrs. Daldry if I remember correctly.

 {% include flexgallery id="bodice-photo" caption="Images 1-3 from the Knox Theatre website, linked below"%}

+{% include flexgallery id="evolve-photo" caption="Evolving photography - using a compact digital camera, a digital SLR and then a smartphone camera (Pictures courtesy of Aravind Iyer)"%}

 ## Documents and Links:
 * [Production page](http://knoxtheatre.org/play/In_the_Next_Room_or_the_Vibrator_Play)